alphaolomi/laravel-api-docs/README.md

 ![GitHub Tests Action Status](https://img.shields.io/github/actions/workflow/status/alphaolomi/laravel-api-docs/run-tests?label=tests)

 > This project demonstrates how to build a Laravel API with API documentation using Scribe.
-> It serves as a backend for a simple Ecommerce sites like [Shop App](#).
+> It serves as a backend for a simple Ecommerce sites like [Shop App](https://github.com/alphaolomi/shop-app).
 > It is perfect for devs who want to learn how to build documented Laravel APIs from scratch.

-A simple API to manage books to show case API documentation with Scribe.
+In a nutchell, its a simple API to manage products to show case API documentation with Scribe.
 Use this project as a learning resource or a starting point for your own Laravel API.
 Skip the fake data API and start building your custom API with Laravel.